Bestzivvv/event-camera-colour-reconstruction/README.md

 Conventional frame-based cameras capture complete images at fixed time intervals.

 In contrast, an **event camera** records changes in logarithmic brightness asynchronously.
-Each pixel independently generates an event when the local brightness change exceeds a predefined threshold.
+Each pixel independently generates an event when the local brightness change exceeds a predefined contrast threshold.

 An event can be represented as: